aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/node-provisioning.md

 sidebar_position: 40
 ---

-We'll start putting Karpenter to work by examining how it can dynamically provision appropriately sized EC2 instances depending on the needs of Pods that cannot be scheduled at any given time.
+We'll start putting Karpenter to work by examining how it can dynamically provision appropriately sized EC2 instances depending on the needs of pods that cannot be scheduled at any given time.
 This can reduce the amount of unused compute resources in an EKS cluster.

 The NodePool created in the previous section expressed specific instance types that Karpenter was allowed to use, lets take a look at those instance types: